-An average family of four wastes $1,500 a year on food that is thrown away.
+A family of four throws away about $1,500 of food every year.
 Making it easier to prevent food waste can save families and businesses money through smart purchasing, improved food preparation and storage practices as well as lower energy and disposal costs.

 Reaching recycling goals